Asia is an accessible destination to explore and undoubtedly a bucket-list destination.

 Almost all of Asia is gripped by soaking rains and fairly extreme humidity between May and September, but some areas are certainly less wet than others.

-The list below will guide you when planning your trip.
+The list below will guide you when planning your best Asia trips.

 Asia is the origin of all the world’s major religions; Buddhism, Christianity, Hinduism, Islam, and Judaism (to name a few).